gemstackio/the-complete-algorand-development-course-old/ch-13-creating-an-algorand-standard-asset/13_1-how-this-will-work.md

 # Chapter 13.1: How This will work

-The Algorand protocol supports the creation of on-chain assets that benefit from the same security, compatibility, speed and ease of use as the Algo.
-The official name for assets on Algorand is Algorand Standard Assets (ASA).

-In this chapter we will utilize the Python Algorand SDK to create ASAs.
+The Algorand protocol supports the creation of on-chain assets that benefit from the same security, compatibility, speed, and ease of use as the Algo.
+The official name for assets on the Algorand network is Algorand Standard Assets (ASA).
+This chapter will utilize the Python Algorand SDK to create ASAs.